-There is a common perception of Grants stakeholders in the Beneficiary States that sufficient and adequate measures exist in their countries to avoid the risk of fraud.
-Yet, in most cases, this is due to national measures and processes, rather than the Grants MCS.
+Most Grants' stakeholders in the Beneficiary States consider that their existing national fraud mitigation measures are sufficient and adequate.
 There is a general perception, that the Irregularities Authority is not necessary in the institutional setup and that the threshold for reporting irregularities could be increased and also apply to management costs.